 Captivating landscapes, bustling towns, and pristine beaches

-Up and down the country, you’ll find stunning landscapes and picturesque towns.
+In addition to the country’s historic charm and modern conveniences, you’ll find stunning landscapes and picturesque towns throughout the country.
 The Silver Coast, for example, offers pristine beaches, endearing towns, and dramatic landforms.
 The Algarve features unique scenery – such as the Benagil Caves – and some of the best beaches in Europe, such as the mesmerizing Praia da Rocha.
-The bustling cities of Lisbon and Porto provide thriving art and culture scenes where there is always something to get involved in.
+The best neighborhoods in Lisbon and Porto provide thriving art and culture scenes where there is always something to get involved in.

-Whether exploring historic cities, meandering through vineyard-covered hills, or relaxing on pristine beaches, living in Portugal is a joy – and the warm climate makes it possible to make the most of the country’s beauty.
+Whether exploring historic cities and cultural attractions, meandering through vineyard-covered hills, or relaxing on pristine beaches, living in Portugal is a joy—and the warm climate allows you to make the most of the country’s beauty.

 High quality of life

-The country’s fascinating cultural heritage, delicious cuisine that relies heavily on fresh fish and seafood, and vibrant arts scene make Portugal a cultural canvas waiting to be explored.
+Portugal’s fascinating cultural heritage, Portuguese cuisine that relies heavily on fresh seafood, and vibrant arts scene make it a cultural canvas waiting to be explored.

 English is widely spoken